ProfessorManhattan/docs-ansible/contributing/docs.md

 ## Updating Meta Files

-All of our Ansible roles share common files that need to be updated occasionally.
-You can update all the roles by running `bash update.sh` in the [main playbook's `misc/` folder]({{ repository.playbooks }}).
+All of our Ansible projects share common files that need to be updated occasionally.
+You can update all of these files by running `bash .update.sh` (or `npm run update`) in the root of the git repository.
+This process is done automatically if you initialize the project by running `npm i`.

-If you want to update a single role, you can do so by running `update.sh` in the repository's root.